 Urns can also be custom made and personalized depending on your preference.

 You can purchase urns from crematories, funeral homes, various online retailers, and other providers (and yes, even Costco).
 See more about who sells urns here.

 Purchasing an urn is not mandatory, and you do not have to buy one from your funeral home or crematorium.
 In many cases, crematoriums provide a temporary container or transparent plastic bag to house the ashes in following the cremation.

 Depending on how you choose to commemorate your loved one, you can go with a (temporary) urn or a more expensive, personalized one, or something in between.

 Purchasing an urn can become a complicated process.
-When we make decisions around one’s end of life, it can be an emotional time.
+Making decisions around end of life can be an emotional time.
 Choosing an urn is a final decision that can come with a lot of weight and sadness.
 Planning, preparing and reading our guide can help you demystify this space so you can make the best decision possible.

 As always, we urge you to take your time and choose the urn that best reflection of the person that you are memorializing.
 Here are our steps to finding and selecting the best container for your loved one’s remains.

 Once you know you need an urn, the best way to go about choosing the urn is to understand how you want to store the ashes following the cremation.